1035 South York Road, Suite C,

 Step 5: Review the Response to Your Claim

 Your workers' compensation claim could be approved in full by the employer or the workers' comp insurance carrier.
 Your claim could also be denied in full or in part.
-If your benefits claim has been denied, or your benefits are delayed for any reason, one of the skilled lawyers at Kaiser Hafezi Law will help you figure out your next steps.
+If your benefits claim has been denied, or your benefits are delayed for any reason, one of the skilled lawyers at Kaiser Law will help you figure out your next steps.

 Step 6: Get the IWCC Involved